JaysFreaky/nixos/README.md

 * default.nix is where all the typical systems/hostnames are declared.
 There are also some custom variables that are established, like: username, user's name, and which terminal/editor will be used.
 * common.nix is the base system configuration that is deployed with each system, alongside their specific configs.
 Base programs, fonts, nix settings, users, etc are set here.
 * Each system will then have its own directory with their configuration file(s) inside of it.
+If swap was setup during install, there will also be a swap.nix file generated inside the deployed system's directory.

 ### Modules
 This is where all modules imported via directory through /hosts/common.nix live.
 Each directory has a default.nix that declares/imports the individual modules.
 You'll notice that some of these utilize custom options to easily enable them with boolean values in the system configurations - others are enabled just by being imported initially.